Join 7,000+ readers every week for practical thoughts, tips, and strategies for IB Educators.

 But our classrooms were very different spaces, but they were true reflections of who each of us are as humans.

-My failure to be Carrie Foster turned out to be one of the best professional development experience of my career.
-Because in the process of trying to emulate her, I learned about myself as a teacher.
+My inability to be Carrie Foster turned out to be one of the best professional development experience of my career.
+Because in the process of trying to emulate her, I learned about my own style and rhythms as a teacher.

-So, as you head into your own classrooms and planning meetings, I’ll leave you with this: collaboration is built on trust.
+So, as you head into your own classrooms and planning meetings, remember to always maintain and honor the person-teacher that you are.

-Trust yourself, trust your colleagues, and trust that our differences make for a richer school experience for the students.
+Trust yourself, trust your colleagues, and trust that our differences make for a richer, deeper, more human school experience for our students.

 See you next week.